Mandarin Blueprint Overview

 Mandarin Blueprint pricing

 Mandarin Blueprint offers several purchase options.
 You can purchase each course separately or you can purchase them in bundles.
+They offer a 90-day money-back guarantee on all purchases.

 If you purchase the Full Bundle, you can choose between a one-time payment or paying in installments.
 You can split the cost into 2, 3, 6, or 12 payments.
 Be aware that you will pay more overall if you choose to divide the payment.